b-yond-infinite-network/amaze-us/microservice/challenge-4/README.md

 I've used 5s instead of 27s for speed :)
 ## Improvements

 Currently using JSON for ease of use, but using Avro or GPB (Google Protocol Buffer) is faster.
 Moreover we need to use a common model between the 2 projects.
-I'm missing the median i didn't find how to do it (need to put more time in it)

 ### cat-mood-producer